stefanofa/awesome/TOPICS.md

 *   [pulumi/pulumi](https://github.com/pulumi/pulumi) - Pulumi - Infrastructure as Code in any programming language 🚀

 *   [langchain-ai/langchain](https://github.com/langchain-ai/langchain) - 🦜🔗 The platform for reliable agents.

+*   [donnemartin/system-design-primer](https://github.com/donnemartin/system-design-primer) - Learn how to design large-scale systems.
+Prep for the system design interview.
+Includes Anki flashcards.

+*   [ManimCommunity/manim](https://github.com/ManimCommunity/manim) - A community-maintained Python framework for creating mathematical animations.

+*   [3b1b/manim](https://github.com/3b1b/manim) - Animation engine for explanatory math videos

+*   [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog is an all-in-one developer platform for building successful products.
+We offer product analytics, web analytics, session replay, error tracking, feature flags, experimentation, surveys, data warehouse, a CDP, and an AI product assistant to help debug your code, ship features faster, and keep all your usage and customer data in one stack.

+*   [smartcontractkit/starter-kits](https://github.com/smartcontractkit/starter-kits) - A repo of starter kits for working with various languages and frameworks across the smart contract ecosystem.

 ## sponsorblock